getify/foi-lang/formalization-work/Foi-Specification.md

 The Reader environment supplied at `%`-application time is threaded implicitly through every composed step's executor -- each step sees the same environment (see §6.12.4).

 Per §3.10.9.4 do-block-compilation split, `IO ~<<` composition compiles via the default route (compile-time expansion to nested `~<` / `~map`).

+**Resource-scoped steps.** A step bound from `IO.using@` (§6.12.6) releases its resource when the continuation it was bound into completes.
+Because the default route expands the block into nested `~<` / `~map`, the continuation of a `def r:: usingIO;` bind is the *entire remainder of the block* -- so the release runs after the last step that could still observe `r`.
+Nested using-binds therefore release innermost-first, as a consequence of that same nesting rather than of any ordering rule.
+A using-IO placed in the block's *terminal* position expands to `~map` rather than `~<`, and acquires without releasing (§6.12.6).

 #### §6.12.4 Reader Value Access